MileHacker Logo

 Walking Tours

 Lübeck'the Old Quarter is highly pedestrian-friendly.
-Guided and self-you can take guided tours.
+Guided and self-there are guided excursions.

 Walking & Cycling